 The Fiji Islands offer some of the best scuba dive sites in the world and are often called the “soft coral capital”.
 There are only a few places as colorful as Fiji’s reefs.
+The best dive sites in Fiji stand out through diverse marine life.
 Colorful hard and soft coral gardens, caves, pinnacles, walls, passages with an amazing variety of underwater life, from tiny critters to large fish such as giant groupers, trevally, sharks, tuna, turtles and reef fish of all colors and sizes.
 Popular shark dives where bull sharks and tiger sharks are encountered and photographed.

 Over 330 Islands surrounded by magnificent lagoons and unspoiled reefs and with often spectacular visibility make Fiji a divers dream.